Acme-Fitness-Gym-Management-System/Golang-backend/readme.md

         }

 ```
-- Migrate reads migrations from sources and applies them in correct order to a database.
-- Drivers are "dumb", migrate glues everything together and makes sure the logic is bulletproof.
-(Keeps the drivers lightweight, too.)
-- Database drivers don't assume things or try to correct user input.
-When in doubt, fail.
 - ``` migrate -help ```
 - Create a Schema up and down files  ```  migrate create -ext sql -dir db/migration gym-backendsql  ```
 - Create db using make createdb